jsloat/jsloat.github.io/static/media/Introduction.11a9de8e3f647abf6296.md

 # Introduction

-[Scriptable](https://scriptable.app/) is a wonderful iOS/iPadOS app that provides a JavaScript IDE and access to system APIs like reminders, calendar, and notifications.
+[Scriptable](https://scriptable.app/) is an iOS/iPadOS app that provides a JavaScript IDE and access to system APIs like reminders, calendar, and notifications.
 Although it works great out-of-the-box, this set of guides will walk you through setting up a more mature environment that will enable you to quickly create interactive applications.

 | INFO: This guide assumes you're using a Mac.
 Most of the information is still relevant without it, but you will not be able to automatically sync your built Scriptable files via iCloud sync. |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |